How to Help Sligo Creek’s Water Quality

 Do

-- Encourage civic leaders to implement policies that reduce stormwater volumes, sewer leaks, nutrients, toxic chemicals, and other impediments to water quality.
+- Encourage civic leaders to implement policies that reduce stormwater volumes, sewer leaks, nutrient runoff, toxic chemicals, and other impediments to water quality.
 Check the Advocacy page for sample letters.